What Is Mulch?

 It may have a rougher, more fibrous texture depending on how it is processed.

-Root mulch is sometimes used as a bulk mulch option for larger areas, natural spaces, or jobs where coverage and function matter more than a highly refined decorative look.
+Root mulch is sometimes used as a bulk mulch option for larger areas, natural spaces, or jobs where coverage and function matter more than a highly refined decorative appearance.

 Root mulch can help: